 - Subscribe to every cruise line’s email list.
 This is the best way to quickly know about new sales as well as new itineraries.
 Yes, your inbox will get pretty full, but most email apps will have ways you can filter your cruise email to a folder automatically.

 - Log in to cruise sites and check rates often.
-Bookmark the cruise lines you want to sail on and, if you see a good deal, book it!
-Cruise lines will sometimes run unannounced rate specials.
-Also, cruise rates can fluctuate daily depending how far out the sailing date is.
-Sadly, as I learned first-hand a few years ago, waiting to book when you see a great rate means you will miss out (even if you call and ask for it nicely).
+Bookmark the cruise lines you want to sail on and if you see a good deal, book it!
+Cruise lines will sometimes run unannounced rate specials and cruise rates can fluctuate daily depending on how far out the sailing date is.

-- Book early when new cruise itineraries are announced.
-Rates may be less expensive on cruise dates that are newly announced.
+- Book when new cruise itineraries are announced.
+Rates are typically less expensive on cruise dates that are newly announced.